PaloAltoNetworks/pcs-cwp-defender-updater/README.md

   collect_pod_labels: true
   monitor_service_accounts: true
 ```
-Substitute the variables for current values.
-The values of *compute.username* and *compute.password* are in plain text and are the Access Key and Secret Key of the Service Account created.
-The values of *job.registry.name*, *job.registry.username* and *job.registry.password* are required to download the Defender Updater image from the private repository.
+The values to substitute are:
+- **COMPUTE_API_ENDPOINT**: The endpoint of the Compute Console.
+Can be found in Prisma Cloud Compute console under Manage > System > Utilities > Path to the Console.
+- **PRISMA_USERNAME**: Access Key of the Service Account created in Prisma Cloud.
+- **PRISMA_PASSWORD**: Secret Key of the Service Account created in Prisma Cloud.
+- **REGISTRY**: Name of the registry where the Defender Updater image is located.
+- **IMAGE_NAME**: Name of the Defender Updater image.
+- **IMAGE_TAG**: Tag of Defender Updater the image.
+- **REGISTRY_USERNAME**: Name of the user used to access to the registry where the Defender Image is located.
+- **REGISTRY_PASSWORD**: Password of the user used to access to the registry where the Defender Image is located.

 #### External Secrets Operator
 If you want to use [External Secrets Operator](https://external-secrets.io/latest/) to handle your secrets, then do the following: